Framework

 Route Trees

 Nested routing is a powerful concept that allows you to use a URL to render a nested component tree.
-For example, given the URL of /blog/posts/123, you could match a path hierarchy that looks like this:
+For example, given the URL of /blog/posts/123, you could create a route hierarchy that looks like this:

 And render a component tree that looks like this: